Jewish Life in China:

 About this talk

-For many people it is perhaps surprising to learn that there has been a long and rich history of Jewish communities of diverse origins in China, with several waves of settlement in different periods, some lasting for centuries and some only decades.
-Others may know about the subject, but have never had the chance to delve into how these Jews arrived and lived in the Asian giant.
+For many, it may come as a surprise to learn that China has a long and rich history of Jewish communities of diverse origins, shaped by several waves of settlement across different periods—some lasting for centuries, others only decades.
+Others may be aware of this history but have never had the opportunity to explore how these Jewish communities arrived, lived, and adapted in the Asian giant.

-In this talk we will explore the three cities with the most relevant historical presence of Jews in China: Kaifeng (where a Jewish community was established in the Middle Ages and whose descendants still live today); Harbin (where Russian Jews formed a community in the early 20th century that lived and worked around the Trans-Siberian Railway), and Shanghai (where tens of thousands of European Jews came as refugees during WWII escaping the Nazis).
+In this talk, we will explore the three cities with the most significant historical Jewish presence in China: Kaifeng, where a Jewish community was established in the Middle Ages and whose descendants still live today; Harbin, where Russian Jews formed a community in the early 20th century and lived and worked around the Trans-Siberian Railway; and Shanghai, which became a refuge for tens of thousands of European Jews fleeing the Nazis during World War II.

-In addition, we will learn how Jewish life is today for those who currently live in China, mostly a mixture of diaspora Jews, Israeli citizens and native Sino-Jews.
+In addition, we will look at what Jewish life is like in China today, where the community is made up mostly of diaspora Jews, Israeli citizens, and native Sino-Jews.

 About Pablo

-Pablo Faivel Levinton was born in Argentina, where he graduated in Economics.
-After having worked in the energy sector he got bored of the routine and decided to start a new challenge by studying for a master's degree in Beijing, China, where he lived for three years.
+Pablo Faivel Levinton was born in Argentina, where he earned a degree in Economics.
+After working in the energy sector, he grew tired of the routine and decided to pursue a new challenge by enrolling in a master's program in Beijing, China, where he lived for three years.

-As a passionate traveler and advocate of Jewish culture, Pablo has studied Yiddish from his youth and traveled intensively, participating in different local Jewish communities wherever he has been.
-He runs a popular YouTube channel dedicated to visiting faraway places around the world where there are, or have been Jewish communities.
-In regular episodes that blend English, Spanish, Yiddish, and Mandarin he shows his journeys and adventures to his more than 135,000 subscribers.
+As a passionate traveler and advocate for Jewish culture, Pablo has studied Yiddish and Mandarin since his youth and traveled extensively, engaging with local Jewish communities wherever he goes.
+He runs the popular YouTube channel "Un Topo por el Mundo" (A mole around the World) dedicated to exploring distant places around the world where Jewish communities exist or once existed.
+In regular episodes blending English, Spanish, Yiddish, and Mandarin, he shares his journeys and adventures with more than 345,000 subscribers.